A lack of appreciation is a big reason why Americans walk away from their jobs.

 Understanding macro- and micro-recognition

 Recognition programs in today’s marketplace are often bloated and unwieldy, similar to a large ship—slow to change course and speed.
 In most incentive systems, infrequent macro-recognition comes from the top down.
-Such programs are centrally managed and are as much about managing rewards (like earning a blender) as they are about recognizing effort and changing behavior.
+Such programs are centrally managed and are as much about managing rewards (like earning a blender) as they are about recognizing employees for their effort and changing behavior.

 Micro-recognition programs, on the other hand, are akin to a fleet of speedboats, quick to shift speed and change direction with little effort.
 Micro-recognition is as much a peer-to-peer activity as it is top-down, and it can be unique to a project, team, or department, in addition to companywide awards.
 Because micro-recognition can happen frequently, the impact can be linked more directly to desired behaviors.